Tree Planting Guide

 Trees are one of the major causes of power outages in areas with overhead utility lines.
-When trees contact live wires they may become conductors of electricity and cause power outages or create dangerous situations for anyone coming in contact with them.
+When trees contact live wires, they may become conductors of electricity and cause power outages or create dangerous situations for anyone coming in contact with them.

 First Electric works hard maintaining its right-of-way near overhead lines to provide safe and reliable electrical service.
 Ideally, no trees would be planted within our right-of-way with overhead lines or within 10 feet of our underground transformers.